 The purpose of this fund will be to offer scholarship opportunities to Marion and Polk County students who demonstrate, through the application process, that they have met and have overcome some kind of challenging circumstance(s) or obstacle(s) and who will be attending an accredited community college, college, university, technical, trade, or vocational school.
-The scholarship will first be open to application for the Class of ’21.
+Scholarship applications will be available through the participating schools.

 Donations in memory of the Senator may be made in any amount.
 Details will follow at the end of this article.